• Skip to main content

 Wildlife-Watching I Half-Day I Látrabjarg (Westfjords)

-The dramatic sea cliffs of the Látrabjarg Peninsula in the wondrous Westfjords are popular with nature lovers and bird watchers in particular.
+Who doesn’t want to see these adorable creatures?
+Come on!
+The dramatic sea cliffs of the Látrabjarg Peninsula in the wondrous Westfjords are ideal for nature lovers and bird watchers in particular.
 The area has an abundance of bird species and, in the summer, the cliffs are home to thousands of puffins.
 It’s one of the best bird-watching spots in Iceland.

 The colossal rock formations of the Látrabjarg cliffs jut out of the earth at interesting angles.
 Trails allow you to access the cliffs by foot, but be sure to stay on marked paths.
 Always be respectful of the area and be mindful of where you step to avoid bird nests.